murtaza63/my-portfolio/README.md

 # my-portfolio

-Portfoli project is created with Django,Django rest framework and react.
+Portfolio project is created with Django,Django rest framework and react.